Rolling Grant

 If you are serious about applying:

-2. Draft and validate a one-page concept in plain language.
+3. Draft and validate a one-page concept in plain language, and ask the coordinator to look at it before you expand it.

-4. Prepare budget and monitoring plan as one linked package.
+5. Prepare budget and monitoring plan as one linked package, sized to the typical $25,000–$50,000 range unless you can defend more.

-The core question is not just “Can we get up to $50,000?”
-It is whether your team can prove with clarity that one modest grant can produce real environmental and community outcomes in the first two years, and that the project can continue after the grant period ends.
+The core question is not just “Can we get up to $75,000?”
+It is whether your team can show, clearly, that one modest grant will produce real environmental and community outcomes in the first two years, and that the work continues after the grant period ends.
+Because SGP has no global deadline, the teams that win are usually the ones that were already prepared when their country’s call opened — not the ones that started writing after they heard about it.

 Next step